City Hall Office

 Brian is responsible for briefing the Councilmember on Council agenda items and issues, preparing and submitting Council motions and staffing the Councilmember on the Budget & Finance Committee, and the Transportation Committee.
 Brian also oversees major projects as they relate to legislative implementation throughout the Fifth Council District.
 Brian works with the Deputy Chief of Staff to oversee all major projects.

-Andy Shrader, Deputy of Environmental Affairs and Sustainability
+Andy Shrader, Director of Environmental Affairs, Water Policy & Sustainability

 Andy advises the Councilmember on issues related to the environment, water, technology and sustainability, working to ensure the city can meet its present economic, environmental and sociopolitical needs without compromising the ability of future generations to meet their own needs.
 He staffs the Councilmember on the Energy and Environment Committee and on the Metropolitan Water District board.